Weak variable step-size schemes for stochastic differential equations based on controlling conditional moments: Introduction

+For weak numerical integration of SDEs, Szepessy, Tempone and Zouraris \cite{Szepessy2001} introduced two adaptive time-stepping strategies for the Euler-Maruyama scheme that are based on the computation of leading-order terms of a-posteriori estimates of the global weak error via Monte Carlo simulations (see also, e.g., \cite{MerleProhl2021,MoonSzepessyTemponeZouraris2005,Mordecki2008} for further developments).
+The algorithms of \cite{Szepessy2001} start by sampling the Euler-Maruyama scheme with an initial time discretization given by the user.
+Then, \cite{Szepessy2001} constructs a recursive sequence of partitions of $\left[ 0, T \right]$ by halving the step size in some nodes of the previous time discretization.
+In \cite{Hoel2014} the global variable step-size schemes introduced by \cite{Szepessy2001} are implemented to be sampled by means of a Multilevel Monte Carlo method.

-where, from now on, $ \left( X_{t} \left( \tau_{n} , Y_{n} \right) \right)_{ t \in \left[ \tau_{n}, T \right] }$ is the solution of \eqref{eq:SDE} with initial condition $Y_{n} $ at $\tau_{n}$.
-In \cite{KupperLehnRossler2007,Rossler2004,Valinejad2010} the starting step-size is given by the user.
+The adaptive methods based on a-posteriori estimates use estimations of global errors to select the step-sizes, a procedure that has experienced difficulties in dealing with ODEs.
+Motivated partially by the fact that the codes commonly used to solve initial value problems for ODEs are based on controlling the local error, this paper develops the design of adaptive algorithms for selecting the step-sizes of weak schemes for SDEs that are based on local discrepancy functions.
+In this direction, R\"ossler \cite{Rossler2004} extended straightforwardly the conventional step-size control of embedded schemes for ODEs to get a variable deterministic time discretization $\left( \tau_n \right)_{n=0,\ldots,N} $ (see also, e.g., \cite{KupperLehnRossler2007,Valinejad2010}).
+To this end, \cite{Rossler2004} combines a pair of embedded stochastic Runge-Kutta schemes with samples generated by Monte Carlo simulations to estimate the ``local error" $ \left\vert \mathbb{E} \left( \varphi \left( X_{\tau_{n+1}} \left( \tau_{n} , Y_{n} \right) \right) \diagup \mathfrak{F}_{\tau_n} \right) - \mathbb{E} \left( \varphi \left( Y_{n+1}\right) \diagup \mathfrak{F}_{\tau_n} \right) \right\vert , $ where $ \left( X_{t} \left( \tau_{n} , Y_{n} \right) \right)_{ t \in \left[ \tau_{n}, T \right] }$ is from now on the solution of \eqref{eq:SDE} with initial condition $Y_{n} $ at $\tau_{n}$.
+In \cite{Rossler2004,KupperLehnRossler2007,Valinejad2010} the starting step-size is given by the user.
 In the framework of the continuous-discrete estimation problem of the filtering theory, \cite{Jimenez2019} develops an adaptive filter of minimum variance that uses, between consecutive observation times, the weak local linearization scheme given in \cite{JimenezMoraSelva2017} (see also \cite{Carbonell2006}), together with an adaptive strategy controlling the predictions for the first two conditional moments of the continuous state equation that does not involve sampling random variables.